nrfconnect/sdk-nrf/samples/bluetooth/central_smp_client/README.rst

    The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
 Reset the kit.
 #.
-Observe that the text "Starting DFU SMP Client example" is printed on the COM listener running on the computer and the device starts scanning for Peripherals with SMP.
+Observe that the text "Starting Bluetooth Central SMP Client example" is printed on the COM listener running on the computer and the device starts scanning for Peripherals with SMP.
 #.
 Program the :ref:`smp_svr_sample` to another development kit.
    See the documentation for that sample for more information.
 #.
 Observe that the kits connect.